SafeExamBrowser/seb-server/docs/exam.rst

 There is also the possibility to encrypt the SEB exam configuration by a password.
 This is done before the SEB configuration is send to a connecting
 SEB client.
 Since in the moste cases the SEB client connections are over HTTPS / TSL there is alrady a good protection in place and an additional encryption of the SEB exam configuration is not recommended.
-Anyways, if you decide the use the additional password encryption, the SEB client that receives the encrypted SEB exam configuration will prompt the user for the password to proceed and connect to the LMS.
+Anyway, if you decide the use the additional password encryption, the SEB client that receives the encrypted SEB exam configuration will prompt the user for the password to proceed and connect to the LMS.

 .. note::